by275/plex_autoscan/README.md

 `RUN_COMMAND_BEFORE_SCAN` - If a command is supplied, it is executed before the Plex Media Scanner command.

 `RUN_COMMAND_AFTER_SCAN` - If a command is supplied, it is executed after the Plex Media Scanner, Empty Trash and Analyze commands.

+`SERVER_ALLOW_MANUAL_SCAN` - When enabled, allows GET requests to the webhook URL to allow manual scans on a specific filepath.
+Default is `false`.

+> _Deprecated since v0.1.0_: WebUI is also removed.
+Instead, use POST requests which is always enabled.

 `SERVER_IGNORE_LIST` - List of paths or filenames to ignore when a requests is sent to Plex Autoscan manually (see above).
 Case sensitive.